Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Mip-NeWRF Framework

 To explain IPE, recall from Subsection~\ref{sampling} that $m+1$ points $t_1,\cdots,t_{m+1}$ are sampled along $\hat{\mathbf{d}}$, corresponding to $m$ sampling intervals.
 Because IPE requires conical sampling, an important parameter is the cone aspect ratio (base radius divided by height), denoted by $\dot r$.
 A cone with parameter $\dot r$ is generated along the axial direction $\hat{\mathbf{d}}$.
 Cutting the sampling cone along the axis at depths $t_1$ to $t_{m+1}$ produces $m$ conical frustums, as shown in Fig.~\ref{fig_ill_6}(a).
 A point $\mathbf{x}\!=\!(x,y,z)$ belongs to the $k$-th frustum with axial bounds $[t_k,t_{k+1}]$ if and only if:

 i.e., the point lies between the two axial planes and inside the cone opening defined by $\dot r$.
-For PE $\gamma(\cdot)$, the expected encoding over each frustum (i.e., the IPE) is given by the integral of $\gamma(\mathbf{x})$ with respect to the frustum’s spatial distribution:
+Due to the DoA error, VA is assumed to occur at any position in the frustums with the same probability.
+Then for PE $\gamma(\cdot)$, the expected encoding over each frustum (i.e., the IPE) is given by the integral of $\gamma(\mathbf{x})$ with respect to the frustum’s spatial distribution.
+The IPE of the $k$-th frustum can be calculated by:

 where the integral is over the whole space.